 - Proactively organize, deep clean, and simplify your life

 as much as you can, and try to make sure you have adequate

 - Find resources you can call for house cleaning

 - Stock your kitchen with quick meals for your

-family and a large variety of snacks.
+family and a large variety of snacks with various textures and flavors.
 Consider cooking

 - Clean out your fridge/freezer and begin labeling all